-Road tax (Verkehrssteuer/ taxe routière), which is also known as licence plate tax, is dealt with by individual cantons.
+Road tax (Verkehrssteuer/ taxe routière), or a license plate tax, is dealt with by individual cantons.
 Charges vary and it depends on the car; it can be between anywhere from CHF 100–800.
-You will be billed annually.
+Bills are annual.

-To use the motorways in Switzerland, even for short distances, you must buy a special licence.
-The Autobahnvignette/vignette autoroutière or motorway tax sticker costs CHF 40 and is available at customs offices, post offices and garages.
-It is valid for one year (1 January to 31 December) and you must pay the full price whether you are in Switzerland for the whole year or just one day.
+To use the motorways in Switzerland, even for short distances, you must buy a special license.
+The Autobahnvignette/vignette autoroutière or motorway tax sticker costs CHF 40 and is available at customs offices, post offices, and garages.
+It is valid for one year (1 January to 31 December).
+You must pay the full price whether you are in Switzerland for the whole year or just one day.
 Failure to show the sticker is punishable with a fine of CHF 140.

-Always carry your driving licence (and translation/ international driving permit/licence if appropriate), motor insurance certificate, a spare pair of glasses (if you wear glasses or lenses) and a red warning triangle (which you must place behind the car in an accident).
+Always carry your driving license, motor insurance certificate, a spare pair of glasses (if you wear glasses or lenses), and a red warning triangle (which you must place behind the car in an accident).

 Make sure you are familiar with the rules of the road in Switzerland, as Swiss traffic police are very strict about enforcing even minor violations and can give hefty on-the-spot fines.

-- Priority roads are indicated with a yellow on white diamond but where there is no sign always give way to the right, unless otherwise indicated.
+- Priority roads are indicated with a yellow-on-white diamond.
+Where there is no sign, always give way to the right unless otherwise indicated.